-Code provision Code requirement Comply: Yes / No Evidence Commentary / Explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-Yes Housing 21 has a central complaints team in place to oversee the complaints process.
+Yes Housing 21 has complaints officers in both its business streams of Extra Care and Retirement Living to oversee the complaints process.
 However, they are handled at a local level in line with our devolved model.
+Complaints are regularly reported to Board and Committees as part of the KPI reporting and an in-depth report submitted on an annual basis.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-Yes The complaints officer has access to employees at all levels to ensure the prompt resolution of complaints.
+Yes The complaints officers in both Retirement Living and Extra Care have access to employees at all levels to ensure the prompt resolution of complaints.
+This is in section 8.4 of the policy.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively.
-Yes Housing 21 fosters a positive complaint handling process and reinforces the importance of complaints and the lessons we learn from them.
+It is important that complaints are seen as a Yes Housing 21 fosters a positive complaint handling process and reinforces the importance of complaints and the lessons we learn from them.
 Training around complaints is provided to operational colleagues.
-Our Learning and Operational Development team are working to remap and develop further training to different target groups in 2024.